|Constantin Brancusi. Socrates

-Philosophers and students of philosophy with a desire to see how Socrates is viewed outside the discipline might wish to read Mary Renault, The Last of the Wine, set in Athens during the Peloponnesian Wars with Socrates as a character.
+Philosophers and students of philosophy with a desire to see how Socrates is viewed outside the discipline might wish to consult the following supplementary document:

 - Ahbel-Rappe, Sara, and Rachana Kamtekar (eds.), 2005, A Companion to Socrates, Oxford: Blackwell Publishers.

 - Cooper, John M. (ed.), 1997, Plato: Complete Works, Indianapolis: Hackett Publishing.

 - Guthrie, W. K. C., 1969, A History of Greek Philosophy III, 2: Socrates, Cambridge: Cambridge University Press.

 - Nails, Debra, 2002, The People of Plato: A Prosopography of Plato and Other Socratics, Indianapolis: Hackett Publishing.

 - Morrison, Donald R., 2010, The Cambridge Companion to Socrates, Cambridge: Cambridge University Press.